Nitish2940/Creators/storyboard/README.md

   2.5 Allow pitfalls:**

 This pitfall does not mean wrong answer and retrying .
-It is designed to clear misconceptions or incorrect knowledge .
+It is designed to clear misconceptions or incorrect knowledge .<br>
 **2.5 Conclusion**

 The time required to recall the apparatus & reagents and understand the procedure of the experiment is 5-7 minutes.
 It will take another 5 min to standard solution.
 Data recording will take 5 min. filling reading of optical densities in the table and plotting calibrated graph will take 3-5min. , result and assessment question will also take 5 min.
 Hence total time in performing the experiment will be almost 30 min.